jesse3339/shmep/README.md

 # Production Changes

+Listed below are suggestions or recommendations for production use.

 ## Retries on API failures
 To increase reliability of this service, we would need a more graceful way to handle failed requests.
 A retry mechanism using a package like Polly would be suitable for this.